mdks/motion-specwrap/README.md

 1. Bacon is made to output its exit status code to standard output, such that:
 2. A wrapper script is provided which runs rake spec as normal, checks the exit status code printed by Bacon, and uses it to exit with the correct exit status code.

+## Update: Sept 10, 2013

+lrz has [fixed the regression](http://hipbyte.myjetbrains.com/youtrack/issue/RM-230) in RubyMotion 2.7, so you shouldn't need motion-specwrap now

 ### Update: July 30, 2013

 I'm back on the RM scene again, setting up CI, etc.